-How To Make Sauerkraut Less Sour?
+How To Fix Sauerkraut That is Too Sour?

 It happens.
 With all the best intentions in the world, you find a batch of sauerkraut has turned out tasting sour, but how do you fix too sour sauerkraut?